MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/manage-auto-investigation.md

 All verdicts are tracked in the [Action center](auto-investigation-action-center.md#new-a-unified-action-center).

 > [!NOTE]
-> In [Defender for Business](../defender-business/mdb-overview.md), automated investigation and remediation capabilities are preset to use full automation.
+> In [Defender for Business](../defender-business/mdb-overview.md), automated investigation and remediation capabilities are preset to use **Full - remediate threats automatically**.
 These capabilities are applied to all devices by default.

 ## Next steps